 You know what's required and you know what's needed to meet the requirements, so you go to work.
 However, if you discover that compliance is taking more time than you expected, that's a sign that you should reach out for help.
 Let a team of seasoned experts tackle compliance tasks.
 Bringing expertise into the building will ensure that compliance standards are met quickly and consistently, allowing you to focus on your business.

 5. You've made a mistake in the past

 Mistakes happen.
 However, if your organization has recently run afoul of the GLBA or committed another security-related error, reach out to a third party for help.
 An MSSP, or other team of experts, can help your company understand why an error occurred, how to prevent it from happening again, and how to reshape your security strategy so that it's stronger moving forward.

 6. You're struggling to train your team

 Even if you, personally, have a handle on GLBA compliance, know what's needed to comply, and how to do it, training your team can be another story entirely.
 Training your employees on compliance requirements will mean training your employees on Security Awareness overall.
-If that represents new territory for your organization, it makes sense to reach out to a team of experts for help.
+If that represents new territory for your organization, it makes sense to reach out to a team of banking IT experts for help.
 Neglecting Security Awareness programming greatly increases the likelihood that a mistake is made.